Stigma reduction plan

 • Be clear and consistent about the organization's position on stigma reduction.

-• Be flexible and responsive to changes that affect the workplace.
+• Be flexible and responsive to changes that affect the work environment.

 • Include training and support for leaders to continue the effort.